Huu-Chau/Weather-Report/README.md

   But there are many updates I want to make onto the project, such as

--Adding searching feature that has
+- Adding searching feature that has